seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 From a security perspective, I can say that everything I observed seemed necessary for the advertised functionality, and nothing looked nefarious.
 It is true that it uploads camera snapshots and audio (and sometimes video) to servers, but no more than any other smart doorbell.
 Like any IoT device, it could contain a hidden backdoor that could activate sleeper code that does something I didn't observe in my tests, but the same caveat goes for nearly every bit of software running in all our homes.
 The firmware does appear to be sloppy in places, and may be vulnerable to buffer overrun exploits if someone cared to develop one, which could conceivably be delivered by flooding the router with malicious UDP packets in the hope of slipping one back to the doorbell's STUN client code.
 This is a theoretical risk, and similar risks exist for a lot of IoT devices that we use.
 I bet if I analysed most IoT devices to an equivalent extent I would also see sloppiness and potential attack vectors.
 My conclusion is that this device should be treated as a similar security risk as all the other IoT devices on the network, and that the appropriate precaution is to isolate it insofar as possible from other devices.

 {: .callout .no-icon }
-> **Recommendation: For peace of mind, isolate the device on a VLAN.
+> **Recommendation: For peace of mind, isolate the device on a VLAN or a separate WiFi.
 Other than that, let it talk to its servers.**

 ---